-100.20.8 Following the suspension or revocation of his or her certificate, an operator shall not represent that he or she holds a certificate in the classification category for which the certificate was suspended or revoked.
-No person shall operate a water or wastewater facility in reliance on a suspended or revoked certificate.
+100.12.8 Following the suspension or revocation of his or her certificate, an operator shall not represent that he or she holds a certificate in the classification category for which the certificate was suspended or revoked.
+No person shall operate a water or wastewater facility with a suspended or revoked certificate.